Click here to access the RISCA grant portal for individuals.

 If the facilities used for your public programs do not meet any one of the standards of the ADA, you are not in compliance and may be ineligible for RISCA funding.

 How to Apply

-Applicants must submit a completed Arts Access Grant application form via https://www.grantinterface.com/Home/Logon?urlkey=artsrischolarship.
+Applicants must submit a completed Project Grants for Individuals application form via https://www.grantinterface.com/Home/Logon?urlkey=artsrischolarship, including the following attachments:

 Support materials should directly relate to and support your application, with a focus on the three review criteria.
 They should be professionally formatted, easy to read, and uploaded to the online application.

-PLEASE NOTE: The online system can accommodate images, text documents, video, and audio in most formats, however there is a 25 MB limit for ALL support materials combined.
-We strongly recommend that video be uploaded to a site such as Vimeo or Youtube, and links provided in the support materials section of the application.
+PLEASE NOTE: The online system can accommodate images, text documents, video, and audio in most formats, however there is a 29 MB limit for ALL support materials combined.
+We recommend that video be uploaded to a site such as Vimeo or Youtube and links provided in the support materials section of the application.
 Links to participating artist websites can also be submitted in the support materials section.

 Grant Award Requirements

-Recipients must acknowledge their RISCA support in a prominent manner in all materials and announcements, both audio and visual, related to the performance, exhibition, etc. mounted as a result of their support from RISCA.
-Recipients must also display, in a prominent manner, the RISCA logo in association with that acknowledgment.
+- You must acknowledge RISCA support in a prominent manner in all materials and announcements, both audio and visual, related to the grant program.
+Grant recipients must also display, in a prominent manner, the RISCA logo in association with that acknowledgment.
 Further detail regarding acknowledgement can be found at https://risca.online/grants/public-acknowledgement/.

 - You must keep records of receipts and expenditures related to the funded activity.
 Be prepared to make your records available to RISCA if requested by RISCA.
-All grantees are subject to periodic audit or review by RISCA or the State of Rhode Island and must retain fiscal records for a period of seven (7) years following completion of the grant period.
+All grantees are subject to periodic audit or review by RISCA or the State of Rhode Island and must retain fiscal records for a period of seven (7) years following the grant period.